Policies & procedures

 Positive behavior support initiative

-The School-Wide Positive Behavior Support Project has been developed by our staff to create our guidelines for success called PAW Power.
-These guidelines will help our children while they are in school, and we hope they become lifelong goals and attitudes.
+This School-Wide Positive Behavior Support Project has been developed by our staff to create our guidelines for success called Cheetah HALL Stars.

-You have three school days to send a note providing a reason for the absence.
+You have three school days to send a note providing a reason for the absence, your child's name, date of absence, and your signature.
 After three days it will be considered unexcused.

 Violation of the compulsory attendance law occurs when a child accumulates unexcused voluntary absences on 10 or more days or parts of days within a six-month period or three or more days or parts of days within a four week period.